-8 MANAGING SUPPLIER RISK
+9 MANAGING SUPPLIER RISK

-Officers must consider any steps necessary to protect the Authority's interests in the event of contractor default.
+- 9.1 Officers must consider any steps necessary to protect the Authority's interests in the event of contractor default.
 Officers should assess whether additional security is required in the form of a bond, guarantee and retention or, where performance is required by a particular date and where delay would have financial consequences for the Authority, provision for liquidated damages.
-This consideration should be based on risk to the Authority taking account of the circumstances, including:

-- (a) value of the Contract - (b) impact on the tenant's business operations - (c) type of Goods, Services or Works being procured - (d) payment profile of the Contract - (e) financial strength of the Suppliers in the market - (f) affordability and proportionality.
+This consideration should be based on risk to the Authority taking account of the circumstances, including: - (a) value of the Contract - (b) impact on business operations - (c) type of Goods, Services or Works being procured - (d) payment profile of the Contract - (e) financial strength of the Suppliers in the market - (f) affordability and proportionality. - 9.2 Under the Procurement Act 2023, a debarment list of "excluded suppliers" will be maintained by central Government.
+The Authority must review those suppliers bidding for tenders or being awarded contracts by other means, to ensure that the supplier is not on the debarment list.
+Any supplier on the debarment list must be treated as an excluded supplier and removed from the procurement process and / or not be awarded a contract.